arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 1. If two ports are open, and they are numbered COM<N> and COM<N+1> (for example, COM20 and COM21), it's likely that both are created by your PLC device.
 Choose the **lower-numbered port** when configuring PLC IDE.
 2. If many ports are available, try disconnecting other USB devices that may be using serial communication and select **Project > Refresh current target** to refresh the list of ports.
-3. If you're still unsure what port to choose, see [Find the correct port for your device in PLC IDE](https://support.arduino.cc/hc/en-us/articles/16724283965596-Find-the-correct-port-for-your-device-in-PLC-IDE).
+3. If you're still unsure what port to choose, see [Identify the serial port of your PLC device](https://support.arduino.cc/hc/en-us/articles/16724283965596).

 ### If your device does not appear on any port